rishabhvenu/LeetBattle/backend/bots/README.md

 - Each bot has unique ID, name, avatar, gender, and statistics
 - Bot statistics include rating, wins, losses, draws, total matches
 - Bots can be deployed/undeployed dynamically
+- **NEW**: When created via `/admin/bots/generate`, bots are automatically added to the rotation queue and deployed if below minimum threshold

 ### 2. Deployment System
 - Admin panel sends deployment commands via Redis pub/sub